facebookDependants' Protection Scheme (DPS): Higher Sum Assured and Increased Coverage From 1 April 2021

 • Dependant Booster Benefit Claim Form (for Family Protect policy only), to be completed by the claimant

-Next, you’ll also have to fill up the DPS claim form.
+Next, you’ll also have to fill out the DPS claim form.

 For Great Eastern Life: